randomseed-io/bankster/doc/10_introduction.md

 * locale ID to localized properties map;
 * currency code to a sorted set of currency objects.

+In most cases you won't have to worry about the internals of a registry.

-When the library loads predefined configuration is read from EDN file and populates the default, global registry.
+When the library loads the predefined configuration is read from EDN file and its contents populates the default, global registry.

 Each **currency** is a record having the following fields, reflecting its properties: